luckyrat/KeePass-Favicon-Downloader/README.txt

 Known issues
 ------------

+UPDATE 2014-07-03: Both known issues below can now be worked around using the "Custom Icon Dashboarder" plugin by @incognito1234 available at https://sourceforge.net/projects/keepasscustomicondashboarder/

 1) Sharing a database between 32bit and 64bit machines
 may result in duplicate favicons being stored in the database.
 This shouldn't have a serious impact but is a bit wasteful so